U.S. questions China at WTO on banking technology restrictions

 Although it did not question China's right to improve cybersecurity, it said the definition of "secure and controllable" would severely limit access to the commercial banking sector for many foreign products and services and dictate the business decisions of financial institutions.

-That raised the question of compliance with WTO rules, which bar countries from favoring domestic producers over competitors abroad, the United States said.
+That raised the question of compliance with WTO rules, which bar countries from favouring domestic producers over competitors abroad, the United States said.

 The regulations specify that all new computer servers, desktop computers and laptop computers and 50 percent of new tablets and smartphones bought by the banking industry must meet "security and controllability" requirements, it said.